Probably the most important mission of the Radio Club of America is our focus on the FUTURE of the Wireless Industry. We do that at several levels:

 - At the middle school and high school level

 - At the college/university level

-Our RCA Scholarship Program, which has been going on for decades under the able leadership of John Dettra, each year awards many scholarships to students studying engineering, broadcasting, or allied subjects at colleges and universities across the U.S. Our goal is to encourage and help create the next generation of wireless innovators, engineers and designers, and executives.
+Our RCA Scholarship Program, which has been going on for decades, each year awards many scholarships to students studying engineering, broadcasting, or allied subjects at colleges and universities across the U.S. Our goal is to encourage and help create the next generation of wireless innovators, engineers and designers, and executives.
 These students find these scholarships of immense assistance at a time when tuition costs have become very expensive.
 In the attached link you will find letters from students all over the country who have benefited from our scholarship program.
 They are attending such diverse schools as: Capitol Technology University, Cooper Union, Georgia Tech, Michigan Technological University, Montclair State, North Dakota State, State University of New York, Virginia Tech, and University of Texas.

 College students, please note: RCA does NOT decide which students get the scholarship funds at a particular college/university – the university decides this.
 If you attend one of the colleges/universities herein listed, apply to your school to be selected for an RCA scholarship, NOT to RCA.

 Below is a list of the different Scholarship Funds and how they originated.
 Each of these organizations have procedures in place to award 100% of the Club’s grants to specific college students in need of tuition assistance.

 - The Finch Grant-In-Aid Fund: The scholarship funds were started in the early 80’s by Captain Bill Finch (USN).
 He put in a lump sum and the Finch Grant-In-Aid fund was created.

 - The Goldwater Fund was established in honor of Barry Goldwater while he was still alive.